7louisjeon/allofthelights/README.md

-# 🌠All Of The Lights
+# 🌈All Of The Lights

-## 🌟Introduction
+## 🎍Introduction

 ---

-- Allofthelights is a beautiful neon components library made with TypeScript, React, Redux, GraphQL and more.
+- Allofthelights is a beautiful neon components library website made with TypeScript, React, Redux, GraphQL and more.

 <br/>

-## Website Themes
+## 💟Website Themes

 ---